bytecodealliance/wasmtime/docs/langref.rst

     :param cond: Condition code determining how ``x`` and ``y`` are compared.
     :param x, y: Integer scalar or vector values of the same type.
-    :rtype: :type:`bool` or :type:`vNbool` with the same number of lanes as ``x`` and ``y``.
+    :rtype: :type:`bool` or :type:`boolxN` with the same number of lanes as ``x`` and ``y``.

     The condition code determines if the operands are interpreted as signed or